Grace A. Byrd is Of Counsel to the Sills Cummis & Gross Employment and Labor Practice Group.

 She provides training to employees and management level personnel on various topics including anti-harassment, diversity, ethics and whistleblowing.
 Ms. Byrd also conducts in-house harassment investigations, drafts and updates personnel policies and employment handbooks, and drafts and negotiates separation agreements and employee contracts.

 Ms. Byrd is a recognized leader in the New Jersey legal community.
-She is currently serving a two year term as a Co-Director of the New Jersey Women Lawyers Association (NJWLA), Women’s Leadership Division.
+She is currently serving a two year term as a Co-Chair of the New Jersey Women Lawyers Association (NJWLA) Gala Committee.
 She has also provided her mentorship to students in NJ LEEP’s four-year college bound program, which rigorously prepares students in the greater Newark area to attend a four-year school after graduation.

 Ms. Byrd currently serves on the Firm’s Professional Relations Committee and co-chairs the Firm’s Diversity Committee.
 Ms. Byrd graduated magna cum laude from Seton Hall University School of Law where she was elected to the Order of the Coif.
 During law school, Ms. Byrd also participated in Seton Hall’s Civil Litigation Clinic.
 She also participated in Seton Hall’s Center for Policy and Research, where she is currently a Senior Research Fellow.